math4tots-misc/tt/src/README.md

   Barring the above two rules, the performance mantra is same as in C++:

     What you do use, you couldn’t hand code any better.

+## Features

+### Keyword arguments

+If you have a function definition that looks like:

+    fn updatePetName(oldPetName String, newName String) {...}

+and you use it:

+    updatePetName("Fluffy", "Snuggles");

+It's not immediately clear whether "Fluffy" or "Snuggles" is the new name.

+Keyword arguments feature can make this clearer:

+    updatePetName("Fluffy", newName: "Snuggles");

+Now it's very obvious to whoever is reading the code that "Snuggles" is the new name.

+The compiler checks that the key actually matches the name of the argument.

+So in the above example,

+    updatePetName("Fluffy", asdf: "Snuggles");

+will not compile.

+This is all that "keyword arguments" do in TT.
+It's not as fancy as keyword arguments in many other languages that can do a lot of fancy things like reorder arguments and provide optional arguments, but TT uses the types and order of arguments so extensively that I think adding features like that would make TT code harder to reason about.

+The keyword arguments is really about code *Safety*.